josemasa13/journaling_serverless_app/README.md

-# Serverless TODO
+# Serverless Journaling app

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/updating/fetching journaling items.
+Each journaling item can optionally have an attachment image.
+Each user only has access to his/her journaling items.

-# TODO items
+# Journaling items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores journaling items, and each journaling item contains the following fields:

 * `journalItemId` (string) - a unique id for an item
+* `userId` (string) - the user id of the journal entry creator
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
-* `dueDate` (string) - date and time by which an item should be completed
-* `done` (boolean) - true if an item was completed, false otherwise
+* `content` (string) - The content written for the journal entry
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to the journaling item

 You might also store an id of a user who created a TODO item.

-# Functions to be implemented
+# Implemented functions

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:
+The following functions were implemented and configured in the `serverless.yml` file:

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

-* `GetJournalItems` - should return all TODOs for a current user.
-A user id can be extracted from a JWT token that is sent by the frontend
+* `GetJournalItems` - should return all journal entries for a current user

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {